wptrainingteam/learn-wp-content/tutorials/fundamentals-01-the-wordpress-database.md

 ## Database Tables

 The WordPress database is made up of many tables.
-Each table stores a different type of information about your website.
+Each table stores a different type of data for your website.

+Each table has the same prefix, which is defined in the wp-config file.
+By default, the prefix is `wp_`, but you can change this to anything you like during the WordPress installation process.

+Let's start by looking at the most important tables for managing content.

 ### wp_posts and wp_postmeta